 Machine learning has become an important topic for students outside of computer science and statistics to understand because of its useful applications and its societal impacts.
 This project explores making machine learning more accessible to those without any computer science or statistics knowledge.
 The first component of this project interviewed instructors who have taught machine learning to non-computer science major students.
-I'm now researching what algorithmic literacy in machine learning means in today's context.
+I'm now researching what algorithmic literacy means in today's context.

 PAPER @ SIGCSE 2019